top of page

 8. Seeking Professional Help

 If feelings of sadness persist, it might be time to seek professional help.
-A counsellor can provide a safe space to explore your feelings and develop coping strategies.
+A counsellor can provide a safe space to explore your feelings.
+They can also help you develop coping strategies.
 Remember, asking for help is a sign of strength, not weakness.

 Comments